sparkflows/sparkflows-docs/docs/operations/installing-jdbc-drivers.rst

 Install JDBC Drivers for Workflows
 =======================

-Fire Insights has JDBC Processors for reading data from JDBC sources or writing to JDBC sinks.
+Sparkflows has JDBC Processors for reading data from JDBC sources or writing to JDBC sinks.

-In order to connect to a JDBC source like Oracle/DB2/TeraData/Postgres/Salesforce/SAPHANA etc. the JDBC driver needs to be installed in Fire Insights.
+In order to connect to a JDBC source like Oracle/DB2/TeraData/Postgres/Salesforce/SAPHANA etc. the JDBC driver needs to be installed in Sparkflows.

 Below are the steps for installing the JDBC driver :